brightprogrammer/brightprogrammer.github.io/content/posts/lambda-calculus-conversion.md

 {{< /notice >}}

 {{< notice type="disclaimer" >}}
 Proofs for the fixed point theorem already exist.
-I do not understand some of th
+I do not understand the proofs right now, becuase I feel I need more familiarity with lambda calculus.
+I'll come back to this once I feel confident to prove this myself.
+I know for now that the key to proving this is recursion.
+I'm figuring out how can we do recursion in lambda calculus.
 {{< /notice >}}

 ## References